-Our 2020 Plan, was adopted by our board of directors and subsequently approved by our stockholders in July 2020 and became effective on the day before the date on which the registration statement of which this prospectus is part was declared effective by the SEC.
+Our 2020 Plan, was adopted by our board of directors in , 2020 and approved by our stockholders in , 2020 and will become effective on the day before the date on which the registration statement of which this prospectus is part is declared effective by the SEC.
 The 2020 Plan will replace the 2019 Plan, as our board of directors is expected to determine not to make additional awards under the 2019 Plan following the completion of our initial public offering.
 However, the 2019 Plan will continue to govern outstanding equity awards granted thereunder.
 The 2020 Plan will allow the compensation committee to make equity-based incentive awards to our officers, employees, directors and other key persons, including consultants.